-Our programmes are a success thanks to enthusiastic and committed university students/recent graduates who have an interest in education and social equality, volunteering their time to coach a school pupil.
+Our programmes are a success thanks to teams of enthusiastic and committed university students/recent graduates who have an interest in education and social equality, volunteering their time to coach a school pupil.

-Skill development to increase employability (coaching skills, team work, organisation, planning, and more).
+Skill development to increase employability (coaching skills, team work, organisation, planning, communication, resilience and more).

-Gain first-hand insight of what works in changing behaviours in a disadvantaged school, improving your prospects of entering social graduate schemes Teach First and Frontline.
+Gain first-hand insight into what works in changing behaviours in a disadvantaged school, improving your prospects of entering social graduate schemes Teach First and Frontline.

 Earn a formal Student Leadership Accreditation awarded by the SSAT (The Schools Network).
 Find out more here.

 Meet like-minded students from your university and others around the country, joining a team of hundreds passionate about tackling educational disadvantages.